 - How do I restore my Google Authenticator to a new phone?

-- Can I have Google Authenticator on two phones?
+- Can I have Google Authenticator on two devices?

 - How do I restore my Google Authenticator without a key?

-- How do I get rid of Microsoft authenticator?
+- How do I get rid of Google Authenticator?

 - How many devices can use Google Authenticator?

 - What happens if I lost my authenticator app?

 - Is it safe to use Google Authenticator?

 - Where do I find my Google backup codes?